wjgroup/jojo/speeches/how-many-days-in-a-month.md

 Well, I have a way to remember it.

+To start with, there are 12 months in a year.
+There are 7 months that having 31 days, 4 months that having 30 days and only 1 month having 28 days.

-To start with, first you call the months a number instead of their actually names, then it will be easier to remember.
+first you call the months a number instead of their actually names, then it will be easier to remember.
 For example, Jan is 1, Feb is 2, March is 3 Apr is 4, all the way to Dec, the 12th month of the year.

 Now let's start from all the months with 31 days, the first 4 months have 31 days are 1, 3 ,5 ,7 all odd numbers.
 Then we switch to even numbers, that months 8, 10 and 12 are having 31 days too.
 So in total there are